minerbadd/CodeMark/docs/Annotations.md

 ## Type Annotations: Tables and Subtypes of Tables

 Tables are a critical building block for Lua scripts.
 A Lua table can be an _array_, a _dictionary_, or what LLS calls _table literals_.
 (The last are accessed using the dot notation as seen in the function names above.)
 Each has its own annotation.
 A table can also be typed as just a table with no other information as `{:}`.
 But there's more.

+Tables as dictionaries and what LLS calls table literals are annotated as follows:

+`--:> features:` _Dictionary of string key feature, any value pairs_ -> `[feature: ":"]: any`

+`--:> position:` _Computercraft co-ordinates (+x east, +y up, +z south)_ -> `{x: #:, y: #:, z: #:}`

+CodeMark provides for the labeling of dictionary keys.
+These are stripped away for LLS.

+Lua tables can also be used as (implicityly indexed) arrays.
 Here's an example of a TYPE annotation describing an array of strings:

 `--:> plan.path:` _array of space separated character sequence strings describing path_ -> `":"[]`

-CodeMark provides for naming the key of a dictionary and the literals of table literals.
-This information is stripped away for LLS:

-`--:> features:` _Dictionary of string key feature, any value pairs_ -> `[feature: ":"]: any`
+Arrays with a fixed number of elements we'll call _tuples_.
+As for dictionary keys, CodeMark provides for labeling of tuple elements (stripped away for LLS):

 `--:> xyz:` _Minecraft coordinates: +x: east, +y: up, +z: south_ -> `[x: #:, y: #:, z: #:]`